West Virginia Water Quality at a Glance

 Looking Forward: 2025-2030

 West Virginia’s water quality landscape is at a critical juncture as the state works to address decades of industrial contamination while preparing for new federal PFAS regulations taking effect in 2029.
-The state’s implementation of the PFAS Protection Act, combined with substantial federal infrastructure investments, represents a comprehensive approach to tackling both legacy contamination and emerging threats.
+The state’s implementation of the PFAS Protection Act, combined with available federal infrastructure investments, represents a comprehensive approach to tackling both legacy contamination and emerging threats, though recent funding cuts present new challenges.
 However, successful transformation will require sustained collaboration between state regulators, water utilities, and communities to overcome the unique challenges posed by West Virginia’s mountainous geography and history of industrial activity.
 The state’s experience with major contamination events, from the 2014 chemical spill to ongoing PFAS concerns, has created both challenges and opportunities for building more resilient water systems that can better protect public health while supporting economic development in the Mountain State.

 Recommendations for West Virginia Residents